 See All

-The largest aquarium in the Middle East, The National Aquarium in Al Qana is literally swimming with aquatic wildlife featuring over 46,000 animals from more than 300 unique species.
-Spread across 10 nautically-themed zones, from the UAE’s Natural Treasures, sunken sea wrecks and Atlantic caves, right through to flooded forests, fiery volcanoes and a frozen ocean, there are more than 60 attractions that will be sure to delight and excite the whole family.
+The largest aquarium in the Middle East, The National Aquarium in Al Qana is swimming with aquatic wildlife, featuring over 46,000 animals from more than 300 unique species.
+More than 60 attractions spread across 10 themed zones are sure to delight and excite the whole family.

 In addition to its spectacular biodiversity, The National Aquarium also boasts an array of exciting and engaging experiences.
-Visitors will be able to fully immerse themselves during their visits, with glass bottom dhow tours and personal animal encounters with sharks, puffins and freshwater rays.
+Visitors can also enjoy glass bottom dhow tours and animal encounters with sharks, puffins and freshwater rays.

 Sharks and Rays